 As already stated, tomatoes aren’t toxic to your cat but they don’t provide any nutritional value to her and don’t need to be on your pet’s daily menu.
 On the other hand, onion and lime, as previously mentioned, are very risky if found in between your cat’s toe beans!

 Enchiladas as a cat treat?
-Is this colorful treat safe?
+Is it safe for felines?

 These tasty treats are unfortunately of similar ingredients as previous foods and therefore, wouldn’t be the safest thing to give to your kitty.
 Enchiladas look delicious, and they are for that matter, but your pet can definitely go without them.

 Tortillas as one of the ingredients is something cats can eat from time to time.
 Other than that, we cannot guarantee the rest of the ingredients won’t have a bad impact on your cat.

 Enchiladas usually consist of meat, cheese, peas, and other vegetables such as tomatoes and potatoes.
 Having previously mentioned your feline friend’s probable reaction to some of these ingredients like seasoned meat and cheese, it’s probably best if your cat just sticks to her own treats specially made for her.